 4. Perform the TLC analysis.
 Using tweezers, insert the TLC plate into the elution chamber and cover it with the Petri dish.
 Let the eluent reach approximately 1 cm below the top of the plate.
-Using tweezers, remove the plate, mark the eluent front with a pencil and let the plate air-dry.
+Using tweezers, remove the plate, mark the eluent front with a pencil and air-dry the plate.

-5. Visualize the TLC plate.
-Place the TLC plate under the UV lamp kept on the common bench.
-With a pencil, circle all the visible spots.
+5. Place the TLC plate under the UV lamp kept on the common bench.
+Circle all the visible spots with a pencil.